-Foundation Degree Wildlife and Environmental Conservation UCAS Code: D329
+Foundation Degree (FdSc) Wildlife and Environmental Conservation UCAS Code: D329

 The Wildlife and Environmental Conservation programme will provide a comprehensive understanding of the scientific study of wildlife and the diversity of living organisms.
 There is opportunity to develop skills and enhance knowledge across a range of environmental based industries, including wildlife conservation, habitat management and ecological consultancy.
 This two year Foundation degree will cover a range of themes, including wildlife biology; habitat management; evolution and taxonomy; practical field research; current industry techniques and technologies.
 All aspects have been tailored to provide successful students with the best skill-set for their chosen industry. *Subject to Validation